Antiz96/Linux-Server/Services/KeepAlived.md

 > IP_OF_NODE3        Hostname.domain Hostname
 > IP_OF_VIP          Hostname.domain Hostname

-### Create a directory to store the check and the notify script on both of my servers
+### Create a directory to store the check and the notify script on all nodes

 (respectively aimed to trigger the changing state and the changing state action(s))
+The following examples are for an nginx cluster.

 ```bash
 sudo mkdir /opt/keepalived/